 In adenomyosis, endometrial cells grow within the wall of the uterus.
 These misplaced cells follow the menstrual cycle, bleeding monthly.

 The uterus wall thickens, and may cause pain and heavy bleeding.
 It usually affects older women.
-It’s recently been associated with infertility.
+It’s

 In endometriosis, the endometrial cells establish themselves outside the uterus.